-My art practice is centered upon imagery based on the natural world, with a particular dedication to the aquatic biome.
+My art is centered upon imagery based on the natural world, with a particular dedication to the aquatic biome.
 I am fascinated with the tension between the benthic zone and the surface, a space in constant motion.
 Documenting oceanic, intertidal, and other tributaries and their adjacent ecologies, I am interested in making connections between these divergent places.

 Participating in the conservation efforts of coral reefs, sharks, and other species, my creative research has taken me to various locations in the Caribbean, the Pacific, and most recently, the Mediterranean.
 The Atlantic Ocean is also a reoccurring location of study, as a quick drive from my home in central Virginia.
 The subsequent labor in the studio responds not only to the science but related emotional quandaries of an environment in peril.